Frequently Asked Questions

 Batteries below 3.5V can be connected directly

-Batteries above 3.5V must be connected indirectly with a step-down DC-DC regulator
+Batteries above 3.5V must be connected via a step-down DC-DC regulator

 Can Cricket be powered from a power adaptor?